jdgwartney/boundary-http-stressd/README.md

 boundary-http-stressd
 =====================

-Daemon that hits load balancer
+Daemon that hits load balancer or any other HTTP end point.

 Install
 --------